Register as a childminder in Wales

 Public liability insurance (PLI) is a legal requirement for registered childminders.
 It offers cover when you're working as a childminder against accidental damage or injury to the children or their posessions while in your care.

-PACEY's PLI, which is underwritten by Royal and Sun Alliance Insurance PLC, has been designed with registered childminders in mind, offers indemnity of up to £5,000,000 and is available exclusively to members at just £26.29 a year.
+PACEY's PLI, which is underwritten by Royal and Sun Alliance Insurance PLC, offers PLI cover of £10,000,000 and professional indemnity cover of £100,000.
+It's offered exclusively to members for £27.16 per year.

 Being a member of PACEY will give you the support you need in your career.
 Discover more about the benefits and join today to make the best of your career.